 The Capacity Your Boat Has

-A pontoon boat is a fancy powered raft.
-(I over simplify) but it can take a lot of weight.
-However each pound you pile on it will reduce its speed, maneuverability and stability.
+A pontoon boat is a fancy powered raft (I oversimplify), but it can take a lot of weight.
+However each pound you pile on it will reduce its speed, maneuverability, and stability.
 You should check the manufacturers guidelines for this.
-If you are, i cant really think of a reason why you would, stacking heavy items then you will also have to pay attention to weight distribution as well.
+If you are (I can’t really think of a reason why you would) stacking heavy items, then you will also have to pay attention to weight distribution.
 Piling all the weight onto one side of a boat is never the best idea, check out the photo below for a visual of that 😛

 With regard to capacity, its is an almost certainty that there will be a person limit on your boat.
 6-12 most likely unless you have a large pontoon boat.
 This is a guideline.
-If you are out one saltwater / rough water it follows that the less weight and people the more safe you will be.
-Follow the guidelines and don’t over pack the boat.
+If you are out one saltwater / rough water, it follows that the less weight and people, the safer you will be.
+Follow the guidelines and don’t overpack the boat.

 If you are planning on fishing from your pontoon boat then storage compartments are a considerations, you may need a live well, or a boat cooler.
 Both of these can be bought separately if you want the portability of them, but there are options for manufacturers to add in optional features like these as well.

 Rod holders, both for general fishing, storage and trolling are also an options from some manufacturers but you may need to look on amazon for alternatives if not.
-You can pick up pretty robust options for about 30 dollars for two. ( its boating, this is a pretty good price!!!)
+You can pick up pretty robust options for about 30 dollars for two. (for boating, this is a pretty good price!!!)

 Power and Saltwater Pontoon Boats

-From fortunately not bitter experience i can attest to the importance of enough power on Pontoon boats.
-I used to run one for visitors in a previous job up and down the river Hamble in the Uk. for those who don’t know the Hamble is a tidal river that empties into the English Channel ( the busiest water way in the world).
+From fortunately not bitter experience I can attest to the importance of enough power on Pontoon boats.
+I used to run one for visitors in a previous job up and down the river Hamble in the Uk.
+For those who don’t know, Hamble is a tidal river that empties into the English Channel (the busiest water way in the world).